"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Threats to Validity

 \section{Threats to Validity}

 We discuss several of the threats to the validity of our work.
 The first point is not a threat but an important disclaimer, this paper does not suggest causal inference of any kind.
-All findings are based on survey data and statistical analysis of said data.
+All findings are based on survey data it's statistical analysis.
 Our findings show factors that are constructive when modeling perceived change in team productivity and factors that have a statistically significant relationship with it, but we are not implying causality of any manner.

-\textbf{External Validity.} The participants for the surveys were all from a large software company, and they were based in the United States.
+\textbf{External Validity.} The participants for the surveys were all from Microsoft, a large software company, and all respondents were based in the United States.
 This limits the generalizability of our findings, which cannot be assumed to generalize to all software developers, especially those who work at smaller companies, in different regions, or in open source.
-At the large software company, we collected a large random sample of developers across multiple organizations who worked on a vast number of different kinds of projects and use a variety of development techniques.
-Although our findings can not be generalized to all software developers, we believe our findings are still of value to the community because its been shown that historically single-case case studies contribute to scientific discovery~\cite{flyvbjerg06}.
-To help increase the generalizability of our work in the future, we have created a comprehensive replication package that can be used to perform our survey and analysis at other companies.
+At Microsoft, we collected a large random sample of developers across multiple divisions (called organizations at Microsoft) who worked on a vast number of different kinds of projects and use a variety of development techniques.
+Although our findings cannot be generalized to all software developers, we believe our findings are still of value to the community because it has been shown that historically single-case case studies contribute to scientific discovery~\cite{flyvbjerg06}.
+To help increase the generalizability of our work in the future, we have created a comprehensive replication package~\cite{courtney_miller_2021_4456041} that can be used to perform our survey and analysis at other companies.

-Due to the volunteer nature of the surveys, non-response bias may pose a threat to our findings because participants were self-selected, causing volunteer bias.
 Previous research has shown that people who are inclined to participate in surveys may have different demeanor and personality traits than the entire population being sampled from~\cite{rogelberg03, marcus05}.
-In an attempt to minimize the risk of non-response bias, we aimed to lower the opportunity cost of participating in the Team-Survey by making the expected completion time 10 minutes, incentivizing engagement with a donation to a civil rights organization, and anonymizing survey responses.
+In an attempt to minimize the risk of non-response and volunteer bias, we aimed to lower the opportunity cost of participating in the Team-Survey by making the expected completion time 10 minutes, incentivizing engagement with a donation to a civil rights organization, and anonymizing survey responses.
 In the WFH-Survey, we incentivized engagement with entry into a raffle for an Amazon gift card and anonymizing survey responses.